 Entertainment Expenses of Non-Employees

-Although travel costs of a non-employee spouse, dependent, or other person may not be deducted, you may deduct the cost of such person's participation in the entertainment of business clients at conventions or business trips under certain conditions.
+Although travel costs of a non-employee spouse, dependent, or other person may not be deducted, you may deduct the cost of such person's participation in the entertainment of business clients at conventions or business trips under certain conditions described below.

 - A business motive for the dining or entertainment.